Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Results

 where

-$w_c(z)$, $g'_c(z)$ are the centreline values of velocity and reduced gravity, respectively. $b_w$, $b_g$ are the coefficient of radial scaling for velocity and reduced gravity.
+$g'_c(z)$ and $b_g'$ are the centreline value and the coefficient of radial scaling for reduced gravity, respectively.

-For fitting a Gaussian profile to the extracted centreline $g'$ data, Matlab's 'fit' function with 'gauss1' model is used.
-A representative fit for the case-I and data extracted at $z/D = 0.18$ is shown in figure \ref{fig:demoGausFit}, where the coefficient of fitting are obtained as $g'_c = 11.96$ and $b_{g'}=15.78$ mm with a goodness of fit parameter R-Square, $R^2 =0.98$, indicating a good quality of fit.
-R-squared parameter is defined as the ratio of the sum of square due to regression (SSR) to the total sum of squares (SST) \citep{MATLAB_Goodness_of_Fit}.
-The fitting parameters for the remaining profiles extracted are given in table \ref{tab:gausFitParams}.
-For the three plume releases, the profiles are extracted at 4 locations within the range z/D=0.18 to z/D=0.2.03.
-For each profile $g'_c$ decreases consistently moving in the downstream direction showing the increase in density due to entrainment of heavier ambient air.
-The values of $b_{g'}$, the radial scaling, also decreases in the downstream direction showing the narrowing gaussian spread due to decrease in $g'$ corroborating the increase in density due to entrainment of ambient air.
+To fit a Gaussian profile to the extracted centreline $g'$ data, MATLAB's `fit' function with `gauss1' model is used.
+A representative fit for the Release-I and profile extracted at $z/D = 0.18$ is shown in Fig.~\ref{fig:gausScaling}, where the coefficients of fitting are obtained as $g'_c = 5.59$ and $b_{g'}=14.86$ mm with a goodness of fit parameter \citep{MATLAB_Goodness_of_Fit}, $R^2 =0.98$, indicating a good quality of fit.
+The fitting parameters for the remaining profiles extracted are given in Table~\ref{tab:gausFitParams}.
+For the three plume releases, the profiles are extracted at four locations within the range z/D = 0.18 to z/D = 2.03.
+For each profile, $g'_c$ consistently decreases in the downstream direction, indicating an increase in density due to the entrainment of heavier ambient air.
+The values of $b_{g'}$, the radial scaling, also decrease in the downstream direction, showing the narrowing Gaussian spread due to a decrease in $g'$, which corroborates the increase in density from ambient air entrainment.